codemeariver1/codemeariver1/README.md

 # 💫 About Me:
-🪪 I'm a full-stack Software Engineer @ GE Vernova working in the Renewable Energy/ Onshore Wind industry on a Wind Simulation platform<br>🔭 During my free time, I currently work on my app intended to assist with everyday commutes and roadtrips.
+🪪 I'm a full-stack Software Engineer @ GE Vernova working in the Renewable Energy/ Onshore Wind industry on a Wind Simulation platform<br>
+🔭 During my free time, I currently work on my app that's intended to assist with everyday commutes and roadtrips.<br>

 ## 🌐 Socials: